-- 8. Class Counsel are hereby appointed as counsel for the Class. - 9.
-The proceeding is certified on the basis of the following common issues: - (a) Did the Crown's conduct as alleged in the Consolidated Statement of Claim [Impugned Conduct] infringe the equality right of the Plaintiffs and Class Members under section 15(1) of the Canadian Charter of Rights and Freedoms?
-More specifically: - (i) Did the Impugned Conduct create a distinction based on the Class Members' race, or national or ethnic origin? - (ii) Was the distinction discriminatory? - (iii) Did the Impugned Conduct reinforce and exacerbate the Class Members' historical disadvantages? - (iv) If so, was the violation of section 15(1) of the Charter justified under section 1 of the Charter? - (v) Are Charter damages an appropriate remedy?
+- 5. The nature of the claims asserted on behalf of the Class against the Defendant is constitutional, negligence and breach of fiduciary duty owed by the Crown to the Class. - 6.
+The relief claimed by the Class includes damages, Charter damages, disgorgement, punitive damages and exemplary damages. - 7.
+Zacheus Joseph Trout is appointed as representative plaintiff and is deemed to constitute an adequate representative of the Class, complying with the requirements of Rule 334.16(1)(e). - 8.
+Class Counsel are hereby appointed as counsel for the Class. - 9.
+The proceeding is certified on the basis of the following common issues: - (a) Did the Crown's conduct as alleged in the Statement of Claim [Impugned Conduct] infringe the equality right of the Class under section 15(1) of the Canadian Charter of Rights and Freedoms?
+More specifically: - i.
+Did the Impugned Conduct create a distinction based on the Class' race, or national or ethnic origin? - ii.
+Was the distinction discriminatory? - iii.
+Did the Impugned Conduct reinforce and exacerbate the Class' historical disadvantages?

-- (b) Did the Crown owe the Plaintiffs and Class Members a common law duty of care? - (i) If so, did the Crown breach that duty of care? - (c) Did the Crown breach its obligations under the Civil Code of Québec?
-More specifically: - (i) Did the Crown commit fault or engage its civil liability? - (ii) Did the Impugned Conduct result in losses to the Plaintiffs and Class Members and if so, do such losses constitute injury to each of the Class Members? - (iii) Are Class Members entitled to claim damages for the moral and material damages arising from the foregoing? - (d) Did the Crown owe the Plaintiffs and Class Members a fiduciary duty? - (i) If so, did the Crown breach that duty? - (e) Can the amount of damages payable by the Crown be determined partially under Rule 334.28(1) of the Federal Courts Rules on an aggregate basis? - (i) If so, in what amount? - (f) Did the Crown obtain quantifiable monetary benefits from the Impugned Conduct during the Class Period? - (i) If so, should the Crown be required to disgorge those benefits?
+- iv.
+If so, was the violation of section 15(1) of the Charter justified under section 1 of the Charter? - v.
+Are Charter damages an appropriate remedy? - (b) Was the Crown negligent towards the Class?
+More specifically: - i.
+Did the Crown owe the Class a duty of care? - ii.
+If so, did the Crown breach that duty of care? - (c) Did the Crown breach its obligations under the Civil Code of Québec?
+More specifically: - i.
+Did the Crown commit fault or engage its civil liability? - ii.
+Did the Impugned Conduct result in losses to the Class and if so, do such losses constitute injury to each of the members of the Class? - iii.
+Are members of the Class entitled to claim damages for the moral and material damages arising from the foregoing? - (d) Did the Crown owe the Class a fiduciary duty?
+If so, did the Crown breach that duty? - (e) Can the amount of damages payable by the Crown be determined partially under Rule 334.28(1) of the Federal Courts Rules on an aggregate basis?
+If so, in what amount?

-- (ii) If so, in what amount? - (g) Should punitive and/or aggravated damages be awarded against the Crown? - (i) If so, in what amount? - 10.
-The Plaintiffs' Fresh as Amended Litigation Plan, as filed November 2, 2021 and attached hereto as Schedule "A", is hereby approved, subject to any modifications necessary as a result of this Order and subject to any further orders of this Court. - 11.
+- (f) Did the Crown obtain quantifiable monetary benefits from the Impugned Conduct during the Class Period?
+If so, should the Crown be required to disgorge those benefits and if so, in what amount? - (g) Should punitive and/or aggravated damages be awarded against the Crown?
+If so, in what amount? - 10.
+The Litigation Plan attached hereto as Schedule "A" is hereby approved, subject to any modifications necessary as a result of this Order and subject to any further orders of this Court. - 11.
 The form of notice of certification, the manner of giving notice and all other related matters shall be determined by separate order(s) of the Court. - 12.
-The opt-out period shall be six months from the date on which notice of certification is published in the manner to be specified by further order of this Court. - 13.
-The timetable for this proceeding through to trial shall also be determined by separate order(s) of the Court. - 14.
+Notice of certification shall be given at the same time as the notice of certification of the companion Moushoom class action (Court File Nos.
+T-402-19/T-141-20), which shall be determined by separate order of this Court. - 13.
+The opt-out period shall be six months from the date on which notice of certification is published in the manner to be specified by further order of this Court. - 14.
 Pursuant to Rule 334.39(1) of the Federal Courts Rules, there shall be no costs payable by any party for this motion.